Propaganda in Nazi Germany: Newspapers in occupied countries

-In Ukraine, after Nazis cracked down on the papers, most papers printed only articles from German agencies, producing the odd effect of more anti-American and anti-British articles than anti-Communist ones.
+In Ukraine, after the Nazis cracked down on newspapers, most papers printed only articles from German agencies, producing the odd effect of more anti-American and anti-British articles than anti-Communist ones.
 They also printed articles about antecedents of German rule over Ukraine, such as Catherine the Great and the Goths.

 In Norway during the 1930s the newspaper Aftenposten was supportive of Nazi Germany, and after Norway was occupied in 1940 the newspaper was used by the Germans to spread propaganda.
 The editor was replaced by a member of Vidkun Quisling's government.

 Photography

 The Nazis used photographers to document events and promote ideology.
 Photographers included Heinrich Hoffmann and Hugo Jaeger.
 Hoffmann worked in his father's photographic shop and as a photographer in Munich from 1908.
-He joined the NSDAP on 6 April 1920.
+He joined the Nazi Party on 6 April 1920.
 After Hitler took over the party in 1921, he named Hoffmann as his official photographer, a post he held for over a quarter-century.
 A photograph taken by Hoffmann in Munich's Odeonsplatz on 2 August 1914 shows a young Hitler among the crowds cheering the outbreak of World War I and was used in Nazi propaganda.
 Hitler and Hoffmann became close friends—in fact, when Hitler became the ruler of Germany, Hoffmann was the only man authorized to take official photographs of him.
 Hoffmann's photographs were published as postage stamps, postcards, posters, and picture books.
 Following Hoffmann's suggestion, both he and Hitler received royalties from all uses of Hitler's image (even on postage stamps), which made Hoffmann a millionaire.
-In 1933 he was elected to the Reichstag and in 1938 Hitler appointed him a 'Professor'.
+In 1940 he was elected to the Reichstag.

 Nine photographs taken by Hoffman reveal how Hitler rehearsed poses and his hand gestures.
 He asked Hoffmann to take pictures so that he could see how he looked while speaking.
+Hitler later asked that these photographs be destroyed, which Hoffman did not follow through with.
+Hoffman was forbidden from taking such candid photographs without Hitler's consent.
+This was an intentional propaganda effort to maintain the cult of personality around Adolf Hitler.
 Egon Hanfstaengl, son of Hitler's one-time foreign press officer Ernst "Putzi" Hanfstaengl, said in a documentary, Fatal Attraction of Hitler: "He had that ability which is needed to make people stop thinking critically and just emote."